4 Foolproof Ways to Manage Holiday Stress

 Even if you are not a planner, taking 30 minutes to create a plan for the holidays will decrease stress over the next 2 months.

 Set up a time to go over the calendar.
-Make a special breakfast date with your partner so it's fun!
+Make a special breakfast date with your partner so it's a time to create a more peaceful holiday!
 If it's just you, grab your favorite drink and get started.

 Look at your activities for the next few weeks.
 Prioritize what works best for you and your family.
 Remember when kids get overwhelmed it comes out as being overstimulated.
 Use this time to talk about managing stress as a family.

 Choose which activities you can skip or share with your spouse.
 Opting out when it feels like too much is great self-care!